The Hitmen: 1977–1983: early years, Hitmen and It Is What it Is

-1984-1989 : First Reformation and Tora Tora DTK
+1984–1989: first reformation and Tora Tora DTK

 By June 1984 Kannis had recovered sufficiently for the Hitmen to reform with Kingsmill, Masuak and Robertson joined by a new member, Richard Jakimyszyn, on guitar (ex-Lime Spiders, New Christs).
 While on tour they recorded a live album, Tora Tora DTK (November 1984), at the St George-Budapest Soccer Club and Family Inn by ABC Mobile with Ian Davies and Masuak producing.
 Soon after the tour Kingsmill, Masuak and Robertson all joined the Screaming Tribesmen and the Hitmen disbanded.

-1989-1991 : Second Reformation and Moronic Inferno
+1989–1991: second reformation and Moronic Inferno

 Kannis and Masuak re-formed the group as the Hitmen DTK in April 1989 with a new line-up: Gye Bennetts on drums (ex-Terminal Twist, Johnny Kannis Explosion), Brad Ferguson on bass guitar (ex-Voodoo Lust) and Matt Le Noury (a.k.a.
 Matt Nasty) on guitar (ex-Vampire Lovers, Flying Tigers).
 They issued a four-track extended play, U.E.L.A (initialism for Utopian Emotional Love Aura) via Survival Records in November 1989, which was produced by Masuak.
 During 1990 they toured Australia co-headlining with Voodoo Lust, and Peter Wells' group, Heart Attack, as support.

 The line-up of Hitmen DTK changed with Kannis and Masuak joined by Shane Cooke on bass guitar (ex-Vampire Lovers, Four Horsemen), Gerald Presland on drums and Bob Sattler on guitar (ex-Johnny Kannis Explosion, Roddy Ray'da and the Surfin' Caesars).
 They recorded a studio album, Moronic Inferno (November 1991), in Austin, Texas, with Andy Bradley and Masuak co-producing.
-In December of that year they toured Australia opening for US rock group, Dark Carnival (see Ron Asheton), but they broke up early in the following year.
+To launch the album, the band performed four Sydney dates in November with guest guitarist Deniz Tek.
+In 2024, the first of these shows, recorded at Newtown, was released as a live album titled Tonight We Ride! by Vicious Kitten Records.
+In December of 1991 they toured Australia opening for US rock group, Dark Carnival (see Ron Asheton), but they broke up early in the following year.